LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/thymeleaf-form-tools.rst

       return "events/create";
    }

-Notice line 29, which pass in an ``Event`` object created by calling the no-arg constructor.
+Notice line 29, which passes in an ``Event`` object created by calling the no-arg constructor.

 .. admonition:: Note